OmgGass/omggass/README.md

 # [Hi, I'm Garcia]

-Junior Software Developer focused on Rust and Linux.
+### 💻 Computer Science Student and enthusiast

+  -  I’m currently focused on learning the foundations of math and computer science
   - 🦀 Currently deepening my knowledge in Rust for high-performance systems.
   - 🐧 Experienced Linux user, with hands-on experience in Arch.
   - 💬 Open to discussing technology, systems programming, and open-source projects.